silvandario/hsgscraper/README.md

 # 🕸️ HSG Course Scraper

 This project scrapes course information from the University of St. Gallen's course catalog.

+Why?

+Becasue students need answers - and thus our **chat bot** -> https://github.com/silvandario/biddingbot needs context!

 ## 🚀 Getting Started

+The good stuff is located at hsgscraper/hsgscraper/spiders -> each master's degree has its own file for simplicity.
+For example, the MBI -> getmbi.py

 To start the scraping process: